hide

 Financial challenges

-Being a “nomad” implies moving around a lot.
-That’s expensive.
-To really get the most out of the travel-and-work lifestyle, you’ll need to be able to afford visa applications, travel, accommodation, an office space (yes, it sounds contradictory, but being a digital nomad can involve hiring working spaces in cities and towns), food, everyday expenses… it adds up.
-Even the most popular digital nomad destinations come with distinct financial challenges.
+Being a “nomad” implies moving around a lot, which can be expensive.
+To get the most out of the travel-and-work lifestyle, you’ll need to be able to afford visa applications, travel, accommodation, office space, food, and everyday expenses.
+It can add up quickly, even in countries that are easier on the wallet.

 What’s more, the nature of your work can mean that you aren’t guaranteed a fixed income.
-If you work for a company and have a permanent contract, you should be able to secure yourself a solid monthly salary.
-However, if you’re working freelance, or work on temporary contracts, it can be a bit more precarious.
-If, depending on the nature of the work, clients decide to look elsewhere, you’ll need to find replacements.
-These are all important factors to consider for any freelance digital nomad.
+If you work for a company and have a permanent contract, you should be able to secure a solid monthly salary.
+However, if you’re a freelancer or work on temporary contracts, it can be a bit more unpredictable.

 Time zones

-Keeping regular clients can mean adjusting to different time zones, whether you run a freelance business or you work for a company.
-While theoretically, you could adjust to each client, company or student’s location and timezone while travelling around the world yourself, it’s a considerable challenge.
+Keeping regular clients can mean adjusting to different time zones, whether you run a freelance business or work for a company.
+While theoretically, you could adjust to each client, company, or student’s location and timezone while travelling, it can be a considerable challenge.

 Visa requirements

 Another sticking point for many aspiring digital nomads is the headache of visa requirements.
-Though loads of countries welcome digital nomads, there are different requirements for each country.
-Different nations will ask you to provide evidence of varying levels of income, there are different wait times for digital nomad visas, different application processes - it can be confusing and difficult to navigate.
+Though most countries now welcome digital nomads, requirements vary drastically depending on the destination.
+Different nations will ask you to provide evidence of varying levels of income.
+There are different wait times for digital nomad visas and different application processes, which can be confusing and difficult to navigate.

 Tips for becoming a digital nomad

-Here are some important things to consider before moving abroad!
+Here are a few tips and important things to consider before moving abroad!

 Have a solid plan for making money

-This might be the most important thing.
-Adventure and forging an exciting career path are all well and good, but if you can’t fund it, it’s not good news.
+Making money is likely the most important factor for digital nomad longevity, unless you have significant savings.
+Adventure and forging a new career path are all well and good, but if you can’t fund it, you’ll quickly be headed home.

-Before you leave your home country, it’s probably advisable to have a reliable bed of freelance work, or a permanent contract with a company.
+Before you head out on the road, it’s advisable to have a remote job or a permanent contract with a company.
 All of the administration and paperwork required to move country is one thing; finding work is another job in and of itself.
-Digital nomads travel with employment already sorted.

-Do you have good contacts?
-Are you already working and are you earning a solid monthly salary?
+Are you already working and earning a solid monthly salary?
 Do you have savings to rely on for all of the costs associated with moving country?
 Do you know where you’d find work online?

 Be comfortable living with less stuff

-We’re not suggesting you get rid of all of your possessions, but travelling light is definitely the best way to go if you’re a digital nomad.
-The Marie Kondo method is a good way to assess how much you need all of your stuff: do you really need this item?
+While you shouldn’t get rid of all of your possessions, travelling light is definitely the best way to go if you’re a digital nomad.
+The Marie Kondo method is a good way to assess how much stuff you truly need.
 Does it bring you joy?
 If not, discard and move on.
+That said, having a few luxuries and comfort items is important for making a space feel like home.

 Get travel health insurance

 Travel health insurance is an absolute no-brainer.
-Everyone gets ill sometimes, and you’re not invincible.
-Finding health insurance - relevant to each country you go to - should be top of your priorities.
-It’s easy to do, it can all be done online, and it will save you stress and money down the line.
+Everyone gets ill, and you’re not invincible.
+Finding a travel insurance company that’s relevant to each country you go to should be at the top of your priorities.
+It’s easy to do, it can be done online, and it will save you stress and money down the line.

 Get travel-friendly debit and credit cards